Starcounter/Docs/docs/topic-guides/blendable-web-apps/html-views.md

 }
 ```

-The view-model will be rendered by the Starcounter app shell only if the app uses the `HtmlFromJsonProvider` and `PartialToStandaloneHtmlProvider` [middleware](../network/middleware.md).
+The Starcounter app shell renders the view-model if the app uses the `HtmlFromJsonProvider` and `PartialToStandaloneHtmlProvider` [middleware](../network/middleware.md).

 ### Adding the blended view-model insertion point